Skip to main content

 Cass County, MinnesotaOligotrophic

 Stony Lake sits at the top of the Minnesota PCA grading rubric with an A, a mark reached by the cleanest lakes in Minnesota.
-The three sub-grades — clarity, phosphorus, and chlorophyll-a — track close together, so no single parameter is dragging the average.
+The two scored sub-grades — clarity and phosphorus — track close together, so neither one is dragging the average down.

 No invasive species are currently listed at Stony Lake — the lake remains off the Minnesota infested-waters roster.
 Walleye are documented at Stony Lake, one of 12 fish species on record for the lake.
 A documented public access point at Stony Lake makes the lake usable for shore fishing, paddle craft, and trailered boats.
 The lake has a long ice-out record — 53 observations on file, with a median ice-out around Apr 22.
 The grade is based on limited monitoring — fewer than three independent measurement years contribute, so future updates may shift the letter.